Chat with us, powered by LiveChat

 print(fetch("https://httpbin.org/ip").json())

-Pro tip: Retry provides exponential backoff and respects Retry-After headers for robust error handling.
+Pro tip: Retry provides exponential backoff and respects Retry-After headers (default in urllib3 v2.0+, set explicitly for v1.26 compatibility).

 ⚠️ POST Safety: We removed POST from default retries.
 If you must retry POST requests, use idempotency keys and accept the risk of duplicate operations.